zerasul/mdbook_en/10physics/pyshics.md

 Therefore, we have to take into consideration that in each architecture and processor, it can have different behaviors when performing calculations; either from a simple addition, to more expensive operations such as accessing memory or the division or multiplication itself.

-In this chapter, we are going to talk about how the Motorola 68000 works and the different operations it can perform.
+In this chapter, we are going to talk about how the Motorola 68000 processor works and the different operations it can perform.
 We will also go into detail on working with floating point, and we will even see at the end how to implement collision between different Sprites using SGDK.

 This topic can be a little complicated to understand; but it is necessary to be able to create in the most efficient way possible, our videogame without having loss of frames or the screen freezes.